 “In less than fifty years, the legend of Napoleon, one of the greatest heroes of history at the time, was modified several times.
 Under the Bourbons, he became a sort of idyllic and liberal philanthropist, a friend of the humble who, according to the poets, was destined to be long remembered.
 Thirty years later, he had become a sanguinary despot, who, after having usurped power and destroyed liberty, caused the slaughter of three million men solely to satisfy his ambition.
 It was the proudest and most intractable of the Jacobins who acclaimed Bonaparte with greatest energy when he suppressed all liberty and made his hand of iron severely felt.

-A crowd’s complete lack of the critical spirit does not allow of its perceiving these contradictions.
-Instead, those contradictions become a form of cognitive dissonance that, as Chase Hughes has argued, can be weaponized and used as a form of gaslighting.
-Like Napoleon, such gaslighting led Mason’s followers to see him as a messiah, and throngs of people to profess their undying love for Joseph Stalin, even after his surveillance, inquisitions, imprisonment, and executions led to the death of twenty million people.
+A crowd’s reliance on a fear induced binary lens means it completely lacks the critical spirit that would allow it to perceive these contradictions in its own thinking, even as that fear magnifies its ability to see those contradictions in the thinking of everyone else.
+Instead, those contradictions become a form of cognitive dissonance that, as Chase Hughes explained, can be weaponized and used as a form of gaslighting.
+And in the same way that conditioning you to feel pride when you see wealth has the effect of causing you to feel shame when you see poverty, gaslighting blames the pain felt from your fear on a scapegoat called “them.”
+Like Napoleon, such gaslighting led Manson’s followers to see him as a messiah, and throngs of people to profess their undying love for Joseph Stalin, even after his surveillance, inquisitions, imprisonment, and executions led to the death of twenty million people.

-In fact, the same societal gaslighting is how countless women, and even children and a dog, were all accused, tortured, and executed as “witches” by people who, convinced of their moral superiority and divine authority, killed as much to defend their all-powerful “God” as to avoid hell themselves for failing to do so; and all in hopes of securing their own seat in heaven.
-How?
-By giving the accused an impossible choice: admit to being a witch and accuse others to be spared, or deny being a witch or refuse to accuse others and be executed.
-So who’s the witch today?
+In fact, the same societal gaslighting is how, through the binary-lens of fear, countless women, and even children and a dog, were all accused, tortured, and executed as “witches” as if they were part of a Stanley Milgram experiment.
+Convinced of the moral superiority and divine authority of their binary lens that came from the proper “fear” of God, such “believers” killed innocent people less to defend their “God” and more to avoid hell themselves for failing to do so; and all in hopes of securing their own seat in heaven.
+They did this by giving the accused an impossible choice: admit to being a witch and accuse others to be spared, or deny being a witch or refuse to accuse others and be executed.
+So who’s the “tester” today, and who’s the “witch” that needs to learn, and who’s the guy in the white lab coat holding a clip board that assures us what we are doing is best?

 Standing before God and given the same choices, what Christian would not choose heaven by falsely accusing others of being “sinners” over suffering forever in hell for the sin of denying they were a born sinner in the first place?
-Especially when all you have to do is interpret the cherry-picked evidence you’re provided as supporting such a “belief”?
+Especially when fear assures you only have these two options to choose from, and all you have to do is interpret the cherry-picked evidence you’re provided as supporting such a “belief”?

-Far from being harmless or healthy for everyone, however, such a spiritual vaccine can cause incredible harm in the form of religious trauma, from which many never heal.
+Far from being harmless or healthy for everyone, however, such a spiritual vaccine based on “fear of God” being the path to wisdom can cause incredible harm in the form of religious trauma, from which many never heal, and which the right “savior” can use to orchestrate unimaginable acts of evil.

 V. Religious Conditioning/Trauma

 Christianity is a religion based on the oldest most hollowed sales secret in all human history: create the wound and then sell the cure.
-To do that, it creates a story of “sin” for which you deserve damnation, and sells you the cure of salvation from eternal tortures in exchange for obedience and “belief.”
+To do that, it creates a story of “sin” for which you deserve damnation.
+It then tells you the fear such a story instills in you is the “love of God,” since both fear and love release oxytocin.
+And then sells you that endorphin release as the cure in the form of salvation from eternal tortures, but only in exchange for obedience and “belief.”
 The former inflicts a moral wound on an innocent child by convincing them they are born guilty, and for which they deserve death and an afterlife of endless torture, but from which they can be “saved” if they agree to “believe” and obey.
+Simply put, it introduces an unnatural “fear” of eternal damnation into the nature of mortality, while teaching that child to “believe” their fear of God is the best way to show your love of God.

 Only by proclaiming certain stories to be “divine revelations” can religious conditioning convince you that the story Christianity sells can cure you of a deformity it also requires you to believe you are born with: a sin stained soul.
 Teaching an innocent child they need to be “saved” from the sin-stained soul they are born with, and for which they need to beg God for “forgiveness,” is to teach a beautiful swan to “believe” they need to be forgiven for being born an ugly duckling while threatening to throw that swan into an oven if they refuse to “believe” it.
 The instant reward for accepting such a “belief” is the relief of avoiding such an oven, the euphoria of feeling “chosen” and understood, and thereby elevated above the ranks of lowly “disobedient” sinners.

-By stirring up fears in order to funnel the pattern thinking of his followers, the “savior” is anyone who speaks in the language of separating the “wheat from the chaff,” and saving the “chosen” from the damned.
-With the right religious rhetoric, the savior can bypass a person’s critical thinking defenses.
+By stirring up fears in order to cultivate binary perspectives and funnel the pattern thinking of his followers, the “savior” is anyone who speaks in the language of separating the “wheat from the chaff,” and saving the “chosen” from the damned.
+With the right religious rhetoric, especially when mixed with the “heavy shepherding” that requires unquestioned loyalty and conformity to an authoritarian leader, the savior can bypass a person’s critical thinking defenses.
+And this allows them to tap into the unhealed trauma and weaponize it.
 And the more rage and worry we feel, the more we default to this kind of black and white thinking, even though the word “God” is an abstraction of infinite colors.
 One thinks like a robot, the other like an artist.
 And while the latter can talk to the former, the former sees their binary colors as a divine language of “truth” about “good” and “evil.”
 Yet we “can teach monkeys to differentiate” between 1s and 0s, as Russian physicist Gleb Kotkin said, but to think like an artist we must integrate new and different ideas, and “integration requires humans.”
 Indeed, monotheism is the integration of all the gods into one, while religion is often the worship of thinking in binary programing.

 Binary thinking limits the interpretation of any story to a single perspective being right and all others being wrong.
 Known as mono-perspectival, heralding a story as special and “divinely revealed” limits the interpretations of it to serving the perspective of power.
 All power comes from controlling the story of who we are.
 Like art, however, all stories invite the interpretive creativity of all who hear them.
 Constraining this creativity is always an exorcise of fascism.
 “All things are subject to interpretation,” Friedrich Nietzsche is alleged to have said, and “whichever interpretation prevails at a given time is a function of power and not truth.”

 Dogma, as such, is the man-made phalanx that fascism erects against our natural creativity and curiosity, like erecting an ice-wall to restrict the free flow of water.
 Like heat and cold on water molecules, curiosity and creativity stimulate and expand the neurons in our brain, while fear controls and contracts them.
 With enough heat, the fluidity of water becomes as free and formless as steam.
-Through fear, however, a “belief” in a single version of a story can be crucified by dogma.
+Through fear, however, a “belief” in a single version of a story can become as rigid as rigor mortis after being crucified by dogma.
 Such “beliefs” become indistinguishable from brainwashing, for both are empowered only to the degree a person is required or willing to “believe” them to be true, and powerless to the degree we are willing to “be not afraid,” ask questions, and be creative.
 Facts, of course, don’t mind questions, but to lies, questions are like sunlight to a vampire or kryptonite to Superman.

 Growing in the moral wound inflicted in our subconscious like mold spores in a dark basement, religious beliefs — especially beliefs like the need for a “savior” who’s own suffering saves us from the eternal tortures that sinners are born deserving of — often derive their power over us by first colonizing the more emotional parts of our brain.
 Doing so exploits the emotional vulnerabilities of our brain decades before the rational defense areas of our brain can fully develop, and with it, critical thinking.
 Like missionaries preceding a military into a foreign land, those beliefs are often sown into our subconscious when we believe in anything, like Santa Clause and the tooth fairy.
 Just like a lie, once a “belief” is installed and accepted as “true,” it operates as a bias-filter that colors our perception and determines what we define as “true” or false.
 Just imagine your spouse refusing to buy Christmas presents for your children because he chooses to “believe” Santa Claus is real, or refusing to take a child to the dentist because they claim “the tooth fairy will fix it.”
 This is the basis of why all magic, hypnosis, and fortune telling can seem so real, and “true.”
 It is also why fictional stories or movies can provoke real emotional responses.
 And for children, their response is what makes it hard for them believe a fictional story isn’t true; creating a potential feedback loop in which the greater their emotional response, the truer the story is felt to be.